davidmhart/FastSplatStyler/README.md

 To stylize an example splat, run `python styletransfer_splat.py example-broche-rose-gold.splat --stylePath style_ims/style0.jpg --samplingRate 1.5`.
 You can change the input splat and style image to your specific use case.

 Supports `.splat` and `.ply` files.

-## Demo

-A gradio demo is also provided.
-Run `python gradio_app.py` to run it.
-A HuggingFace Space demo is coming soon.